- Iodine (I)

-Produced by the Pituitary.
-TSH acts on the thyroid gland to stimulate production of the thyroid hormone T4 and T3.
-Higher than normal TSH can indicate over production of, or excessive supplementation with T4 and/or T3, Which acts in a negative feedback on the pituitary to reduce TSH production.
-Low TSH can also be caused by problmes in the pituitary gland itself, which result in insufficent TSH being produced to stimulate the thyroid (secondary hypothyroidism).
+TSH is produced by the pituitary, and it acts on the thyroid gland to stimulate the production of the thyroid hormone T4 and T3.
+Higher than normal TSH can indicate overproduction of, or excessive supplementation with T4 and/or T3, which acts in negative feedback on the pituitary to reduce TSH production.
+Low TSH can also be caused by problems in the pituitary gland itself, which result in insufficient TSH being produced to stimulate the thyroid (secondary hypothyroidism).

 Free T4- Thyroxine

-The prodominant hormone produced by the thyroid gland.
-It is an inactive ormone, and is conveted to its active form, T3, within cells.
-Free T4 is the non protein bound fraction of the T4 circulating in the blood, representing aboutn 0.04% of the total circulating T4, which is available to tissues.
+The predominant hormone produced by the thyroid gland.
+It is an inactive hormone and is converted to its active form, T3, within cells.
+Free T4 is the non-protein-bound fraction of the T4 circulating in the blood, representing about 0.04% of the total circulating T4, which is available to tissues.
 Low TSH combined with low T4 levels indicates hyperthyroidism.
-High TSH and low T4 ubducate a thyroid gland disease, such as autoimmune thyroiditis (Hashimoto’s).
+High TSH and low T4 indicate a thyroid gland disease, such as autoimmune thyroiditis (Hashimoto’s).